Part-Time Finance Information (2020 Entry)

 The amount graduates pay each month is related to what a graduate earns and not what a graduate owes.

 - From 6th April 2020, students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £26,575.

 - For example, if you earn £27,000 a year you will only pay back £3 per month.

 - Loan repayments will be deducted directly from salary, normally through Pay As You Earn (PAYE)

 - Any loans which remain outstanding after 30 years will be written off.

-As at 2019, Student Finance England announced that some part-time students may be able to access a Maintenance Loan for qualifying courses.
+As a part-time student, you may be able to access a Maintenance Loan for qualifying courses.

 Help & Support

 At University Centre at Blackburn College we can help you apply for Student Finance and discuss with you on an individual basis what funding you might be entitled to.
 Please contact our Student Finance team on 01254 292839 or email email@example.com to make an appointment.